 In early 1999, in response to growing ethnic tensions in Kosovo and military and paramilitary forces in daily conflict resulting in the more than 1,500 Kosovar Albanian deaths and 400,000 refugees, USAREUR's 1st Infantry Division formed Task Force Falcon.
 On June 9, 1999, after an inconclusive air campaign, Task Force Falcon deployed forces in the largest combined air-rail-sea-road movement since Operation Desert Storm, entering Kosovo on June 12, 1999, as part of Operation Joint Guardian, a NATO-led peacekeeping force with a UN mandate to separate warring factions, oversee the withdrawal of Serb forces and interdict the flow of arms to insurgents.
 On Feb.
 17, 2008, the Kosovo Assembly declared Kosovo independent.
 Currently, the U.S. Army, with approx. 800 Soldiers, has the lead for Multinational Battle Group East (MNBG-E) in the eastern region, headquartered near Uroševac at Camp Bondsteel as part of KFOR.
 Contributing nations include Greece, Lithuania, Poland, Romania, and Ukraine.
 The majority of U.S. Soldiers come from U.S. Army National Guard units, with a different state taking over the lead for each rotation of approximately nine months.

 Spc.
 Ross McGinnis from 1st Infantry Division in Schweinfurt was the second U.S. Soldier to be awarded the Medal of Honor for actions in Iraq.
 Staff Sgt.
-Sal Giunta became the first living recipient of the Medal of Honor since Vietnam for actions in Afghanistan with the 173rd Infantry Brigade Combat Team (Airborne).
+Sal Giunta became the first living recipient of the Medal of Honor since Vietnam for actions in Afghanistan with the 173rd Airborne Brigade.

 U.S. Army's modularization transformation relocated the 1st Infantry Division to Fort Riley, Kansas and the 1st Armored Division moved to Fort Bliss, Texas in 2010-2011 after its return from a year long deployment to Iraq.

-Currently U.S. Army Europe consists of the USAREUR HQ, 21st Theater Sustainment Command, Joint Multinational Training Command and its subordinate Joint Multinational Readiness Center (the only OCONUS combat training center in the Army) 2nd Cavalry Regiment, 12th Combat Aviation Brigade, 173rd Infantry Brigade Combat Team (Airborne), along with Intelligence, Signal and Medical support elements.
+Currently U.S. Army Europe consists of the USAREUR HQ, 21st Theater Sustainment Command, 7th Army Training Command and its subordinate Joint Multinational Readiness Center (the only OCONUS combat training center in the Army) 2nd Cavalry Regiment, 12th Combat Aviation Brigade, 173rd Airborne Brigade, along with Intelligence, Signal and Medical support elements.

 Today, as USAREUR engages allies throughout our 51-country Area of Operations via combined exercises and security cooperation partnerships.
 And, as U.S. forces prosecute the war on terrorism, USAREUR units and individual soldiers are deployed to Iraq and Afghanistan.